Hebden Parish Lands

 High Bank Side

 High Bank Side is the pasture between the Old tip and the High Dene drive.
 It is the Parish Council's largest pasture, having an area of 5 acres 2 roods and 39 perches (about 2.33 hectares).
 In 1846 it was called Bankside, and belonged to the freeholders of Hebden.
-In light of this, one would expect that it would be regarded as an ancient enclosure and not available for allotment during the Enclosure.
-However, the Enclosure Commission's valuer assigned it to the Churchwardens and Overseers of the Poor, but with a substantial annual rent charge to be paid to three named individuals who were all major landowners in the parish, apparently, according to Thomas Hammond, to make up for a short fall in their awards.
+Presumably, it was an ad hoc enclosure of part of the moor owned by the Trust Lords, and was managed by the Overseers of the Poor.
+The Enclosure Commission's valuer assigned it to the Churchwardens and Overseers of the Poor, but with a substantial annual rent charge to be paid to three named individuals who were all major landowners in the parish, apparently, according to Thomas Hammond, to make up for a short fall in their awards.

 "And I have also set out and do hereby set out allot and award unto the Churchwardens and Overseers of the Poor of the said Township of Hebden all that piece or parcel of Land numbered 55 on the said Map containing Five acres two roods and thirty nine perches to be held by them and their successors in trust as an Allotment for the Laboring poor of the said Township of Hebden subject nevertheless to and chargeable with a clear rent charge of Four pounds and ten shillings which said sum does not exceed the net annual value of the said Allotment in its present condition...
 Unto Thomas Johnson as Trustee acting under the will of the late Abraham Chamberlain, £2 0s 0d, Unto The Trustees under the will of the late Robert Proctor, £1 10s 0d, Unto John Lupton, £1 10s 0d".